 - No foreign language proficiency requirements to receive the grant

-- Students who receive the grant must agree to fulfill the service projects
+- Students who attend the IMPAC program must agree to fulfill the service projects

 - Scholarship Assessment Survey: Scholarship recipients are required to fill out the internship assessment survey prior to and return from the internships.
 The survey result will be shared with the China Internship program and the Freeman Foundation.

 - Internship Stories: Students are required to write a two page with photos about their internship experiences.

 - Scholarship Forum: Students present their China internship stories and experiences.

 - Recipients will be asked to volunteer at the program events such as SLU newspaper interviews, information sessions, fireside chats, orientation, and university-related events to promote the Freeman Foundation IMPAC Program.